Turnak Lodge is a fantastic mountain hideaway, situated above the snowline in Guthega Village in the Kosciuszko National Park, NSW.

 Originally designed in 1962 by renowned Sydney architect John James.
 Turnak blends in beautifully with its unique alpine surroundings while offering modern and comfortable facilities.

 Keeping this theme, Turnak Lodge has been improved dramatically since then, most recently to include:-

-- A practical and innovatively designed kitchen, beautifully finished and fitted with modern appliances.
+- The premises have been recently renovated, and feature an innovatively designed kitchen, beautifully finished and fitted with modern appliances.

 Bookings for the winter season open on 1 February each year.

 Summer bookings are now open.